-Asides sending your kids to your parent’s or relative’s place, summer school seems like an easy option if you don’t want them to get bored at home.
+Apart from sending your kids to your parent or relative’s place, summer school might seem like another convenient option to stall boredom.
 But isn’t that too regular?

 Summer is the best time for kids to revitalize from school work and explore other aspects of learning, meet new friends, acquire new skills and discover new talents.

 How about giving your child a summer to remember?
 Let your family set summer goals for others to follow.

 Here are 10 Best Ideas to give your kid a memorable summer

 - Create a summer activity plan

 This is the first step to having a fun summer.
 Have a chat with your child, inquiring what they would love to do and learn.
 Sieve out the irrelevant thoughts and build on the ideas that are obtainable within the duration of the holiday.
 Write each idea on an adhesive paper and stick to the scheduled date on a calendar or on the fridge